 Christina Milian

-Milian originally wanted to be an actress.
-Her first lead role was in the 2003 film Love Don't Cost a Thing, and she subsequently had lead roles in Be Cool and the 2006 horror film Pulse.
-Milian had a minor role in Ghosts of Girlfriends Past, and starred as the lead role in the straight-to-DVD film Bring It On: Fight to the Finish.
-Milian has also starred in the 2010 ABC Family Original Movie Christmas Cupid, alongside Ashley Benson and Chad Michael Murray.
+As an actress, her first lead film role was in Love Don't Cost a Thing (2003).
+She subsequently had lead roles in the films Be Cool (2005), Pulse (2006), and in the direct-to-DVD film Bring It On: Fight to the Finish (2009).
+Milian also starred in the ABC Family Original Movie Christmas Cupid (2010).
 From 2015 to 2016, she starred in the sitcom Grandfathered.
-She is an entrepreneur and co-founded and co-owns Beignet Box, a dessert shop in the Los Angeles area.
+She played María LaGuerta in the series Dexter: Original Sin (2024–2025).
+Milian also co-founded and co-owns Beignet Box, a dessert shop in the Los Angeles area.

 Biography from the Wikipedia article Christina Milian.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.